 When to incorporate these?

-I find the training adaptation from these hills is fairly quick.
-And often, just 2-3 weeks (sometimes quicker) is enough to see a progression.
+I find the training adaptation from these hills is fairly quick – often, just 2-3 weeks (sometimes less) is enough to see an obvious progression.
 However, due to the intensity of these sessions, we don’t want to use these too close to key races.

-A good approach is to Include 2-3 of these sessions, 3-6weeks before a key race.
-As always this is not the same for everyone.
+A good approach is to Include 2-3 of these sessions, ~3-6weeks before a key race.

 You can see examples of how to incorporate these in the following 10k training plans, that I’ve put together: